leowjli/ps6-shiny-app/README.md

 The users can select male, female, or both and the table will show the average grades for ages 15-22.

 https://leoli1.shinyapps.io/PS6-shiny-app/

+I spent 6 hours working on this assignment.